Norfolk Admirals (AHL)

-The Norfolk Admirals were a professional ice hockey team that played in the American Hockey League.
-They became affiliated with the Anaheim Ducks after being dropped from the Tampa Bay Lightning following their 2012 AHL championship season.
-The Admirals played in Norfolk, Virginia at the Norfolk Scope.
+The Norfolk Admirals were a professional ice hockey team based in Norfolk, Virginia, that competed in the American Hockey League (AHL).
+The team played its home games at Norfolk Scope.
+The Admirals were the AHL affiliate of the Tampa Bay Lightning and Anaheim Ducks.

-For the 2015–16 season, the Admirals moved to San Diego, California to become the newest version of the San Diego Gulls as part of the AHL's efforts to create a Pacific Division.
+For the 2015–16 season, the Admirals moved to San Diego, California, to become the newest version of the San Diego Gulls as part of the AHL's efforts to create a Pacific Division.
 The Bakersfield Condors from the ECHL moved to Norfolk for the 2015–16 season and also use the name Norfolk Admirals.

 History

 The market was previously home to: